-Prior to joining Holland & Knight, Mr. Farlow was an associate in the commercial litigation practice of an Am Law 100 firm, where he focused on construction and other business disputes and land use litigation.
+Prior to joining Holland & Knight, Mr. Farlow was an associate in the commercial litigation practice of an Am Law 100 firm, where he focused on commercial business disputes and land use litigation.
 Before entering private practice, Mr. Farlow served as a law clerk in the U.S. District Court for the Eastern District of Virginia to U.S. District Judge Anthony J. Trenga (2015-2016) and U.S. Magistrate Judge John F. Anderson (2014-2015).

 During law school, Mr. Farlow served as editor-in-chief of the University of Richmond Law Review, where he managed the university's primary legal publication along with six editorial board members and 32 second-year law students.